-The Second Semester Assessment session will be held between 5th June and 7th July, 2021.
+The September Assessment session will be held between 1st September and 18th September, 2021.

 Methods of assessments for academic year 2020-21 are indicated in the course description of the relative study-units.
 If the method of assessment is by examination, this will be held remotely through WISEflow .
 Only those examinations which cannot be held remotely will be held on campus.

 The University will take all necessary health and safety measures as advised by the health authorities when organising any type of assessment on campus.

 WISEflow is a digital assessment platform that is being made available for the upcoming examination sessions.
 WISEflow allows the creation of multiple-choice, short-answer, true/false, and other interactive exams, and can also be used for essay-based exams.

 A take-home examination is an assessment that students take at home within a time limit established by the Faculty / Institute / Centre / School (for example over 12 hours, 24 hours, 48 hours or as indicated).
 Students may be directed to consult their own notes, course texts and other materials.
 The exam paper can be downloaded and answers submitted through WISEflow as informed by email from your Faculty/Institute/Centre/School.

 A timed examination is an assessment that students take at home within a strict time limit, established by the Faculty/Institute/Centre/School, normally as assigned for written examinations taken on-campus.
 The exam paper can be downloaded and answers submitted through WISEflow (as informed by email from your Faculty/Institute/Centre/School).